School Safety

 -

-Hart District Progress: School sites have assembled and trained their Student Care Teams to ensure a high level of functionality to provide resources to students and families in need of them.
+Hart District Progress: School sites have assembled multidisciplinary Student Care Teams to ensure a high level of functionality to provide resources to students and families in need of them.
 These site teams convene regularly to proactively support students who may be in need of additional support or services.

 -